 Q: Will the IRS enforce the Affordable Care Act’s penalty for 2018 tax returns?

-The confusion over penalty enforcement stems from headlines in February 2017 indicating that the IRS was going to be more lenient with regards to the question about health insurance coverage on 2016 tax returns, and also from the fact that the GOP tax bill enacted in late 2017 does eventually repeal the individual mandate penalty.
+The confusion over penalty enforcement stemmed from headlines in February 2017 indicating that the IRS was going to be more lenient with regards to the question about health insurance coverage on 2016 tax returns, and also from the fact that the GOP tax bill enacted in late 2017 does eventually repeal the individual mandate penalty.
 But that repeal doesn’t take effect until 2019.
-The penalty will still be assessed on tax returns filed in early 2019 for people who were uninsured in 2018.
+The penalty was still assessed on tax returns filed in early 2019 for people who were uninsured in 2018.

 “Silent” tax returns were accepted for 2016 returns, but not for 2017 or 2018 returns

 In February 2017, the IRS announced that they would accept 2016 returns that didn’t answer the question about whether or not the tax filer had health insurance in 2016.
 (You’ll find the question on Line 61 on the 1040).

 That was same way they handled returns for 2014 and 2015, but a change had previously been scheduled for 2016 returns.
 The IRS had intended to reject returns that didn’t state whether or not the tax filer had health insurance in 2016 (ie, a “silent” return).
 But they postponed that change, and their statement in early 2017 noted that the change in course was a result of President Donald Trump’s executive order directing federal agencies to “[minimize] the economic burden” of the ACA.